jtarrio/webrtlsdr/docs/lowlevel.md

 ### Frequency correction factor

 RTL-SDR devices use a crystal oscillator to generate their internal reference signals.
-Due to manufacturing tolerances and other considerations, most oscillators run at a slightly different frequency than nominal, which makes RTL-SDR devices tune a little bit off-frequency.
+Due to manufacturing tolerances and other considerations, most oscillators run at a slightly different frequency than nominal, which makes RTL-SDR devices tune a little off-frequency.

 You can set a "frequency correction factor" that makes the RTL-SDR device tune slightly up or down to compensate for the inaccuracy in its crystal.
-This factor is expressed in "parts per million", and you can set it with the `setFrequencyCorrection()` async method.
+This factor is expressed in "parts per million," and you can set it with the `setFrequencyCorrection()` async method.

 ```typescript
 await device.setFrequencyCorrection(ppm);